 A principle also is “a general scientific theorem or law that has numerous special applications across a wide field.”
 It can be a law, principles like gravity.
 These are tangible experiences.
 These are truths that are not merely just a concept.
 It is a factual element of life.

-As we stated, we find Gnosis in all religions, without exception.
-Just because Gnosis was the heart of those traditions, not everything that was taught in those faiths has been sustained, has lived, has not been corrupted.
-It’s sad to say, there are many people who take the principles of meditation, the principles of Gnosis, the teachings of Samael Aun Weor, or Sufism or Judaism or Buddhism, and they adulterate them with drugs, with politics, sectarianism, fanaticism.
+As we stated, we find gnosis in all religions, without exception.
+Just because gnosis was the heart of those traditions, not everything that was taught in those faiths has been sustained, has lived, has not been corrupted.
+It is sad to say, there are many people who take the principles of meditation, the principles of gnosis, the teachings of Samael Aun Weor, or Sufism or Judaism or Buddhism, and they adulterate them with drugs, with politics, sectarianism, fanaticism.
 Many even attribute these qualities to the original heart of the founders of the religions themselves.
 This is very sad.
 It creates a lot of confusion, a lot of conflict.

 People project their concepts onto the knowledge, and that is how one adulterates the knowledge.
 Because of a lack of genuine ethics, of following the divine law, many so called spiritual people have driven people away from the actualization or study of themselves.
 We find this in every faith, especially Islam, which is a tradition that has been greatly abused.

 Hopefully, after this course, you will find that the principles of gnosis are very alive within the original writings, which we always have to examine in light of our own experience and through teachings by Samael Aun Weor, who gives a very cohesive and comprehensive perspective, a practical wisdom that can aid us in understanding these things for ourselves.

 As Samael Aun Weor wrote in The Revolution of Beelzebub: